DavidAnson/gruntMock/README.md

 ### [Inside Tasks](http://gruntjs.com/api/inside-tasks)

+* `args` (see note below)
 * `async`
 * `errorCount`
-* `files` (see "Notes" below)
+* `files` (see note below)
 * `filesSrc`
+* `flags` (see note below)
 * `name`
 * `nameArgs`
 * `options`
 * `target`
-* `args` (always empty)
-* `flags` (always empty)

 ## Notes

-* gruntMock supports both synchronous and asynchronous task execution for testing. gruntMock's invoke method always calls the provided callback asynchronously.
+* gruntMock supports both synchronous and asynchronous task execution. gruntMock's invoke method always calls its callback asynchronously.
-* The format of the files input is [Grunt's array format](http://gruntjs.com/configuring-tasks#files-array-format).
-[Globbing](http://gruntjs.com/configuring-tasks#globbing-patterns) is not handled by gruntMock because it is outside the scope of testing a Grunt task.
-Any test input can be provided un-globbed for the same effect.
+* The `files` input uses Grunt's [array format](http://gruntjs.com/configuring-tasks#files-array-format).
+[Globbing](http://gruntjs.com/configuring-tasks#globbing-patterns) is not handled by gruntMock because it's outside the scope of testing a Grunt task.
+Test input can be provided un-globbed for the same effect.
+* Although `grunt.log.warn` behaves like `grunt.log.error`, it does not increment `this.errorCount`, so its output is logged to `gruntMock.logOk`.
-* gruntMock unconditionally captures and reports verbose/debug output alongside normal log output.
+* gruntMock unconditionally captures and reports verbose/debug output along with normal log output.
 Differentiating among normal/verbose/debug output is not currently supported.
 * Grunt's `--force` option is not supported; a call to `grunt.warn.fatal` or an unhandled exception always ends the task.
-* `this.args` and `this.flags` are unsupported and always empty.
+* `this.args` and `this.flags` are unused and always empty.

 ## License

 [MIT](LICENSE)

+## Releases

+* 0.1.0 - Initial release.